abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Ajahn Liem is known for working all day long and encouraging the monastic community to contribute a great deal of work and service.
 That’s a big part of his teachings.
 But how well does it fit with our practice here?
-When we are away from our *kuṭis,* many of us carry with us the desire to return there right away and continue our formal practice of sitting and walking meditation.
+When we are away from our *kuṭis*, many of us carry with us the desire to return there right away and continue our formal practice of sitting and walking meditation.
 Suppose a senior monk tells us that the monastery just received a very large shipment of books, and